hashchange/jquery.isinview/README.md

 Returns the size (width) of the scrollbar for a given browser, in pixels, as a number without unit.

 Unlike the preceding [`.scrollbarWidth` method][api-fn.scrollbarWidth], this one here is _not_ called on a jQuery collection.
+Invoke it as `$.scrollbarWidth()`.
 It returns a browser constant.
-Invoke it as `$.scrollbarWidth()`.

-If the browser doesn't provide permanent scrollbars, and instead shows them as a temporary overlay while actually scrolling the page, scrollbar size is reported as 0.
+If the browser doesn't provide permanent scrollbars, and instead shows them as a temporary overlay while scrolling the page, scrollbar size is reported as 0.
 That is the default behaviour in mobile browsers, and in current versions of OS X.

 #### Other